import math

 [docs]

-"""binary searches what velocity drag and rolling resistance equals max motor force"""
+"""Binary search for the velocity where drag and rolling resistance equal max motor force.

 for _ in range(max_steps):